-Students will be placed in either 098, 099-level or college-level Math and English courses based on their placement test scores.
+Students placed in either 098, 099-level or college-level Math and English courses based on their placement test scores.
 Students who are required to take 098 or 099 Math and/or 098 or 099 English courses must take these courses in their first year at IAIA.
 Grades and credits earned in 098 and 099 courses do not apply to a student's AA/AFA or BA/BFA degree and are not used in calculating grade point averages.
+Developmental or remedial courses taken at other institutions are not transferable to IAIA.